automl/IMFAS/mf_gravitas/data/README.md

 # Data Preprocessing

-To make the preprocessing end to end reproducible & configurable, pipe_raw.py is a hydra file, that creates the subsets
+To make the preprocessing end to end reproducible & configurable, pipe_raw.py is an optional part of the main pipeline, that can download, can preselect (in a synced manner) the algorithm configurations to choose.

 Ensembling is used to subselect suitable candidate algorithms (for instance in the HP-Space, if only a single algo is selected from), that are sufficiently diverse.
 Since autosklearn's backbone